On the $8$-rank of narrow class groups of $\mathbb{Q}(\sqrt{-4pq})$, $\mathbb{Q}(\sqrt{-8pq})$, and $\mathbb{Q}(\sqrt{8pq})$: Algebraic Criteria for the -rank

-Now that we constructed $L_1/K$ explicitly, we can apply Lemma \ref{timestwo} to determine when $L_1$ is contained in an unramified $C_8$-extension $M_1/K$.
-We must determine when $\pt$, $\pp$, and $\qq$ all split completely in $L_1$. \\\\ For the prime $\pt$, this can once again be determined locally.
+Now that we constructed $L_1/K$ explicitly, we can apply Lemma \ref{timestwo} to determine when $L_1$ is contained in an unramified a.f.p.\ $C_8$-extension $M_1/K$.
+We must determine when $\pt$, $\pp$, and $\qq$ all split completely in $L_1$.
+For the prime $\pt$, this can once again be determined locally.
 Indeed, $\pt$ splits completely in $L_1/K$ if and only if the extension of local fields $\QQ_2(\Sd, \sqrt{\alpha})/\QQ_2(\Sd)$ is trivial.
 This occurs if and only if $\alpha$ is a square in $\QQ_2(\sqrt{d})$, which happens if and only if $\alpha$ is a square modulo $\pt^5$, where by abuse of notation $\pt$ is now the maximal ideal in the discrete valuation ring $\ZZ_2[\Sdo]$.
 Explicitly, this means that

 For primes $\pp$ and $\qq$, the splitting criterion is somewhat different.
 We may again use the auxiliary extension $A = \QQ(\Sd, \sqrt{\oalpha})$ from proof of Proposition \ref{unramified}.
-Let $w$ and $z$ be as in \eqref{alpha}.
 We have $p = w\ow$ with $w$ dividing $\alpha$, so $\pp$ splits completely in $L_1/K$ if and only if $w$ splits in $A/\QQd$.
-We use a quadratic residue symbol in $\QQd$ to detect this, i.e., $\pp$ splits completely in $A/\QQd$ if and only if
+We use a quadratic residue symbol in $\QQd$ to detect this, i.e., $w$ splits in $A/\QQd$ if and only if

 Similarly, the prime $\qq$ splits completely in $L_1/K$ if and only if